top of page

 -

-What may pupils' parents think about the sessions?Parents can often worry about relationship and sex education (RSE) and the impact this can have on their children.
+What may pupils' parents/carers think about the sessions?Parents/carers can often worry about relationship and sex education (RSE) and the impact this can have on their children.
 This is why we offer a parent seminar in order to alleviate any concerns and share with them what we will be sharing with their children as well as using it as an opportunity to continue to spread education about the law.
-Our workshops solely focus on the law around relationship/familial offences.
+Our workshops solely focus on the law around relationship/familial offences as well as keeping safe online.

 -